iavinash73/Spendometer/README.md

 # Spend-o-meter

-EXspends is a comprehensive personal finance tracker that simplifies money management.
+Spend-o-meter is a comprehensive personal finance tracker that simplifies money management.
 With powerful budgeting tools and insightful analytics, it empowers users to take control of their finances and achieve their financial goals.<br>

 ## Demo Screenshots/Video